-- 1. Log into the TX54 WebUI as a user with full Admin access rights. - 2.
+- 1. Log into the EX15 WebUI as a user with full Admin access rights. - 2.
 On the menu, click System.
 Under Configuration, click Device Configuration.

 - 3. Click Network > Interfaces. - 4.
-Create a new WAN or WWAN or select an existing one: - To create a new WAN or WWAN, see Configure a Wide Area Network (WAN) or Configure a Wireless Wide Area Network (WWAN). - To edit an existing WAN or WWAN, click to expand the appropriate WAN or WWAN.

-5. After creating or selecting the WAN or WWAN, click IPv4 (or IPv6) > SureLink.
+Create a new WAN or WWAN or select an existing one: - To create a new WAN or WWAN, see Configure a Wide Area Network (WAN) or Configure a Wireless Wide Area Network (WWAN). - To edit an existing WAN or WWAN, click to expand the appropriate WAN or WWAN. - 5.
+After creating or selecting the WAN or WWAN, click IPv4 (or IPv6) > SureLink.

 SureLink can be enabled for both IPv4 and IPv6 configurations.
-By default, SureLink is enabled for IPv4 for the preconfigured WAN (WAN1) and WWANs (WWAN1 and, for dual-cellular models, WWAN2).
+By default, SureLink is enabled for IPv4 for the preconfigured WAN (WAN) and WWAN (Modem).
 It is disabled for IPv6.